July 8, 2022

 If you’re comfortable announcing it as soon as you’ve accepted an offer, that’s awesome, you might as well!
 However, some people are a little less comfortable with that, and I think as long as it’s done on the first day of your new position, then that’s acceptable.

 According to Forbes, 95% of recruiters are on LinkedIn looking at candidates’ profiles.
-And while they might not take the time to check up on you after they’ve already hired you to see if you’ve updated your profile, I don’t think it’s a great idea to take that chance.
-You want to give yourself the best start possible.
+And while they might not take the time to check up on you after they’ve already hired you, I don’t think it’s a great idea to take the chance.
+It doesn’t look great if your hiring manager pulls up your profile, and you’re still showing up with an ‘open to work’ status.
+Be proactive instead – You want to give yourself the best start possible.
 I recommend updating your position on LinkedIn on or just before the morning of your start date.

 Take it a step further and post a photo of yourself before you leave for work, and write up a short post to go along with it expressing excitement about your new job.
-Tag your new employer to show them how excited you are to get started, too.
+Don’t forget to tag your new employer to show them how excited you are to get started.
 Why wait for them to notice? – Take some initiative!
 Want to take it to the next level?
 Thank (and tag) previous colleagues and/or previous employers who helped you get there and use a couple of industry specific hashtags.
 The show of gratitude will strengthen bonds within your network and showcase your gracious attitude for the new connections you’re about to make.

 I recommend the first Monday after starting a new job.
 If you start on a Monday, I would wait until the following Monday, or at least give it 72 hours.
 Give it a few days at the new job to build some confidence in your new role and meet some key people.
 That way when you post about it on LinkedIn you’ll be able to share some specific things you’re excited about doing in your new role.
 That shows your network that you’re growing in your career and builds trust not only in you, but also in your new company.
 That’s win-win for you and your new company.